jbu5105/Autoencoder/README.md

 # Autoencoder in pytorch
-Autoencoder based on the architecture of David Foster book "Generative Deep Learning" using the MNIST dataset. .
-Programmed on pytorch form scratch with an analysis of the latent sapce to understand why we cannot generate new samples.
+Autoencoder based on David Foster's architecture shown in his book "Generative Deep Learning" using the MNIST dataset. .
+Programmed on pytorch form scratch with an analysis of the latent space to understand why we cannot consider autoencoders as generative models.